The History of The Sedalia Country Club

 The Tornado of 1977

-In May 1977 a tornado ripped through Sedalia and destroyed the Sedalia Country Club.
+In May of 1977 a tornado ripped through Sedalia and destroyed the Sedalia Country Club located on South Limit.

 SCC 1977 Tornado